peppage/pepp.reviews/README.md

 ## Future

-If I was really smart this would output a simple static page that chron could update every night.
-Then it could be served simply by nginx.
+If I was really smart this would output a static page created by a nightly job.
+Then it could be served by nginx.

 ## Other version